giorginolab/ACEMD-PLUMED/README.md

 found** (with the wrong results)!

-Consider that Plumed computes forces on the CPU, thus it will likely slow down ACEMD.
-Also, keep into account that, by default (i.e., not using GRID), the computation burden increases with each accumulated hill.
+Consider that Plumed computes forces on the CPU, thus it will likely slow down ACEMD and, by default, the computation burden increases with each accumulated hill.
+The solution is to use PLUMED's `GRID` option (enabled in PLUMED2's example).

 Restarts are supported in PLUMED, but they require special care to be in sync with ACEMD's checkpoints.